Angelbadoobee/Rubik-s-Cube-Analysis/README.md

 ![Rubik Cube Icon](rubik.png)

-A futuristic, interactive web dashboard for analyzing Rubik's Cube solving performance.
+As I continue to practice my basic HTML, CSS, and JavaScript and try to meld that with my newfound love of Data Analytics, I find myself trying to create projects that mesh my interests with this endeavor and why not do a Rubik's cube project?
+Something that has been really important to my life for 10+ years.
+And thus, this site was born, a futuristic, interactive web dashboard for analyzing Rubik's Cube solving performance.
 Upload your session data (CSV or XLSX) and gain insights into solve times, consistency, rolling averages, session comparisons, and performance trends.

 ---